dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 that are slices or static or associative arrays using a `foreach` loop.

-Note that it is necessary that the full parameter's type is `const` or `immutable`.
+Note that it is necessary that the parameter's type is `const`, `immutable`, or `inout` on the uppermost level of indirection.
 If the uppermost level is mutable, the parameter can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over the eFP/D object and its type.